my1396/R-Notes/0103-RStudio-VSCode.Rmd

   Place the cursor on the symbol you want to rename, right-click and select **Rename Symbol**.
 A dialog will pop up, allowing you to enter the new name for the symbol.
 A refactoring preview will be shown, allowing you to review the changes before applying them.

+- **Find References**

+  Right-click on an R object,
+  - select **Find All References** to find all references to the object in the current workspace.

+    The results will be shown in the **References** view in the Activity Bar on the left side of the window.

+  - select *Go To References* open a popup showing all of the uses of the object within the current document.

 --------------------------------------------------------------------------------